Prices from £15.00

 -

-Aciclovir is an antiviral medication used to treat two common viral infections - varicella-zoster and herpes simplex.
-Herpes simplex viruses cause cold sores and genital herpes.
-Aciclovir tablets can be used to treat and prevent recurrent genital herpes outbreaks.
+Aciclovir is an antiviral medication that treats two common viral infections – varicella-zoster and herpes simplex which causes genital herpes.
+Aciclovir tablets can be used to treat and prevent regular genital herpes outbreaks.

 Prices